Organizational Membership

 Do individuals or academic institutions need to sign up for a membership?

-Professionals and graduate students can join BNID’s membership program through our individual membership program.
+Professionals and graduate/undergraduate students can join BNID’s membership program through our individual membership program.
 Otherwise, individual can continue to enjoy all of BNID’s newsletter and events without having to pay a membership fee.
 Our networking and other events may include an admission fee.